 Meal prep as much as possible

 Meal prepping is the number one way to make sure you’re getting the best nutrition possible on the daily.

-True, you might be running around from one place to the other busy as an ant, but you can always make time over the weekend or cancel a less important event to dedicate to spending time prepping make ahead meals that are just grab and go when you need a quick healthy bite.
+True, you might be running around from one place to the other busy as an ant, but you can always make time over the weekend or cancel a less important event to dedicate to spending time prepping make-ahead meals that are grab-and-go when you need a quick and healthy bite.

-This way there’s a much BIGGER chance you avoid going for the processed pizza or the 3 minute ramen noodles.
+This way you’re more likely to avoid going for the processed frozen pizza or the 3 minute ramen noodles.

-The best part is that you can choose to meal prep for just about any meal in your day.
-This can mean making breakfast meal preps in mason jars, creating healthy lunch salads, or creating make ahead meals you can make in a crock pot or pop in the oven for dinner.
+You can choose to meal prep for just about any meal in your day.
+This can mean making breakfast meal preps in mason jars, creating healthy lunch salads, or creating make-ahead meals you can make in a crockpot or pop in the oven for dinner.

-Once you get a few ingredients, time, and reusable tupperware to create your meal preps for the week, you’ll be amazed at how fast you can create them and just how much they save your day (and your pocketbook).
+Once you gather a few ingredients, time, and reusable Tupperware to create your meal preps for the week, you’ll be amazed at how fast you can create them and just how much they save your day (and your pocket).